shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 ### Task 1: Deploy a pair of Azure VMs running highly available Active Directory domain controllers by using an Azure Resource Manager template

-1. If you are not already signed into the Azure portal, sign in to the Azure portal at https://portal.azure.com, with the Azure credentials.

-1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.

-      * Email/Username: <inject key="AzureAdUserEmail"></inject>

-1. Now enter the following password and click on **Sign in**.
-    * Password: <inject key="AzureAdUserPassword"></inject>

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Deploy a custom templates** and press the **Enter** key.

 1. From the **Custom deployment** blade, in the **Quickstart template (disclaimer)** drop-down list, select the entry **application-workloads/active-directory/active-directory-new-domain-ha-2-dc-zones**, and click **Select template**.